vinceskahan/v5wiki/installer-options.md

 ## Use cases

 * Development.
 Modify weewx code, skins, pretty much anything.
+* Basic user.
+Possibly install a driver, create a station configuration, possibly install a skin or uploader, then everything should just work.
 * Template development.
 Modify skins, publish skins.
 * Heavy customization.
 Some combination of: install one or more drivers, integrate multiple databases, customize templates.
 * Multi.
 Deploy multiple drivers on a single host.
 * Multi-host.
 Deploy weewx to multiple hosts.
-* Just works.
-Possibly install a driver, create a station configuration, then everything should just work.

 ## General